ajw4sk/gulp-project/README.md

-# pluralsight-gulp
+# Learning Gulp

-This is a course by John Papa on gulp and the advantages of using JavaScript build automation
+This course taught me how to use Gulp and the importance of build automation for JavaScript projects Taught by John Papa on Pluralsight